What Is Churn Management?

 What types of companies focus on churn management?

 Churn management is used by organizations in all industries, including e-commerce companies, retail stores, banks, and telecommunications providers.
-These businesses rely heavily on customer retention to remain profitable but must remain competitive with other firms offering similar services.
+These businesses rely heavily on customer retention and renewals to remain profitable but must remain competitive with other firms offering similar services.
 Successfully managing churn will help organizations maintain relationships with existing customers while attracting new ones.

 How do you identify a churn customer?